-Caching is facility provided by ORM frameworks which help users to get fast running web application, while help framework itself to reduce number of queries made to database in a single transaction.
+Caching is facility provided by ORM frameworks which help users to get fast running web application, while help framework itself to reduce the number of queries made to the database in a single transaction.
 Hibernate also provide this caching functionality at first level and second level.

 In this tutorial, I am giving an example using ehcache configuration as second level cache in hibernate.

 Fist level cache in hibernate is enabled by default and you do not need to do anything to get this functionality working.
 Let’s learn more about it.

 In this tutorial, I am giving concepts around hibernate second level cache and give example using code snippets.

 Hibernate 4 has bring lots of improvements and @NaturalId is one of such nice improvements.
 As you know @Id annotation is used as meta data for specifying the primary key of an entity.
 But sometimes, entity is usually used in DAO layer code with id which not not primary key but its logical or natural id.
 In such cases, @NaturalId annotation will prove good replacement of named queries in hibernate.

 Lazy loading is a design pattern commonly used in computer programming to defer initialization of an object until the point at which it is needed.
 Hibernate lazy loading can be done by specifying “fetch= FetchType.LAZY” in hibernate mapping annotations.